Dennis Stubblefield D.V.M.

 Dr. Stubblefield’s lovely wife’s name is Jane and they have 6 children, 3 of their own and 3 who have elected to join their family through marriage, and 4 grandchildren.
 Dr. Stubblefield and Jane have two cats, Matt and Bob.
 Matt is Dr. Stubblefield’s cat and he has been trained to do tricks, i.e. jumping through hoops.
 They also have 3 box turtles, Tina, Toby (who is at least 25 years old), and their baby box turtle (who has No Name), 1 Greek tortoise, and two African Spurred tortoises, Michael and Bernice.
 In Dr. Stubblefield’s free time he likes to go camping with his family and going to his grandchildren’s school and sports activities.

-Steffen is very excited to be a part of our team and looks forward to meeting everyone and helping out in any way he can.
+Rebecca looks forward to meeting everyone that comes to Acre Hill and helping out in any way she can.